nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 #### Example (Inheritance + Encapsulation):

-Let's see how both inheritance and encapsulation will translate in our code example.
+Let's see how both Inheritance and Encapsulation will translate in our code example.

 ```
 Java